LanceMcCarthy/GoldenClouds/index.md

   * It's relatively timid and stays away from people.
   * If the house has been empty for a while and someone new arrives, he'll bark from his yard complaining that "you're on his mountain".
 Don't be concerned, it gives up after 10 or 15 minutes.
 * Occasionally, a couple of the neighborhood's small dogs go on a field trip together and hike through everyone's yards on the street (these are the same little guys who lay in the middle of the road)
   * They pass through in a couple minutes.
-  * Although they may appear to be friendly, do not engage... just ignore them.
+Although they may appear to be friendly, do not engage... just ignore them.

-> **Note** - Since we don't know how your pet behaves, the property, owners and Airbnb cannot assume responsiblility for your animal's actions.
+> **🐶** Since we don't know how your pet behaves; the property owners and Airbnb cannot assume responsiblility for your animal's actions.
 Thus, we urge caution and play it safe at first.

 ## Onsite Technology